kuzudb/kuzu-docs/blog/2024-02-23-transforming-your-data-2/index.md

 data scientist having to worry about servers or managing infrastructure.
 Data can be conveniently read into Kùzu from a variety of sources, including relational databases, CSV or parquet files, or DataFrames.
-Future versions of Kùzu will support more convenience features, such as the ability to natively scan PostgreSQL tables, as well as native support for arrow tables (and eventually, Polars).
+Future versions of Kùzu will support more convenience features, such as the ability to natively scan PostgreSQL tables, as well as native support for Arrow tables.

 In summary, the interoperability of an embedded graph database with popular Python libraries like NetworkX and Pandas makes Kùzu a powerful tool for graph data science.
 If you have data of a similar